 Add and Drop Policies

-See the Office of the Registrar website for campuswide add and drop policies, and specific deadline dates for a given semester/term.
+See the Office of the Registrar's website for campuswide add and drop policies, and specific deadline dates for a given semester/term.

 Late Drop Policy

-After the final drop deadline, students must file a detailed college petition to request a late drop, which may be approved under the following conditions:
+After the final drop deadline, students must file a detailed college petition to request a late drop from an individual course, which may be approved under the following conditions:

-- After the tenth week of class and before the last day of class in the term, a student may be approved to late drop a class with documentation to verify circumstances beyond their control or a university error.
+- After the tenth week of class during the fall or spring, of the equivalent during a summer term, and before the last day of class in the term, a student may be approved to late drop a class with documentation to verify extenuating circumstances beyond their control or a university error.